andreypopp/react-css-components/README.md

     <Label variant={{emphasis: true}} /> // sets both classes with `color` and `font-weight`

+## Prop variants

+You can define variants which are based on some JavaScript expression against
+props:

+    Label {
+      color: red;
+    }

+    Label:prop(mode == "emphasis") {
+      font-weight: bold;
+    }

+They are compiled as CSS classes which then can be controlled from JS:

+    <Label mode="emphasis" /> // sets both classes with `color` and `font-weight`

 ## TODO

 * [ ] Support adding PostCSS transform to build pipeline (think autoprefixer).